 If you’ve got a great computer, why not get a great monitor to match it.
 However, you can’t just go out and pick the first one you come across.
+There are so many to choose from with so many of them being average.
+Finding the best monitor is like finding the best alloy wheel repair company, it takes time and research.
 You have to take several things into consideration, and we are going to show you what and how.

 Size and Resolution